01 of 09

 05 of 09

 Pattypans come in yellow, dark green, light green, cream, and even a ghostly white.
 They also range in sizes from teeny tiny to up to 4 or 5 inches across.
-They can be chopped or sliced and cooked like any summer squash, hollowed out and stuffed, or halved and grilled like their long and green brethren.
+They can be chopped or sliced and cooked like any summer squash, hollowed out and stuffed, halved and grilled like their long and green brethren, or roasted.

 06 of 09